Revealed: Auckland shooting victim was Clifford Umuhuri from the Mongrel Mob chapter in Taneatua

-The victim of a fatal shooting in Auckland was a member of the Mongrel Mob gang in the eastern Bay of Plenty - and was wanted for arrest in connection to a stolen Jucy rental van.
+The victim of a fatal shooting in Auckland was a member of the Mongrel Mob gang in the eastern Bay of Plenty.

 The man was found dead on a street near the Auckland City Hospital on Monday after police responded to reports of screaming and gunshots in the nearby suburb of St Johns.